Dilakemer/ToDoList/Readme.md

 - `SplashActivity`: Shows the animated splash screen on app start.
 - `MainActivity`: Handles displaying, adding, updating, deleting, and searching tasks.
 - `TaskViewModel`: Manages task data operations and state.
-- `TaskRVVBListAdapter`: RecyclerView adapter for displaying the list of tasks.
+- `TaskRVVBListAdapter`: RecyclerView adapter for displaying the list of tasks

 ## Contributing